GraniteLabsAI/granitelabs-site/docs/blue-iris/overview.md

 ---

+## 🧠 Real-World Notes

+- H.264 is often more stable than H.265 in multi-camera setups
+- Direct-to-disk reduces CPU load significantly
+- AI confirmation should be tuned before enabling alerts
+- Pre-trigger settings are critical for capturing full events
+- Too many high-resolution streams can degrade performance quickly

+---

 ## ✅ Result
 This page gives a clear overview of the Blue Iris environment and helps the reader quickly understand how the main system components fit together.